-You may be doing everything health experts are recommending to prevent getting COVID-19, such as washing your hands often and practicing social distancing.
-But what happens when you or someone in your house starts showing COVID-19 symptoms or has tested positive for the new coronavirus?
+You may be doing everything health experts are recommending to prevent getting COVID-19, such as getting vaccinated, washing your hands often and practicing social distancing.
+But what happens when you or someone in your house starts showing COVID-19 symptoms or has tested positive for the contagious illness?

 While an unpleasant situation to think about, it is critically important to be prepared for any emergency at home involving COVID-19.

 The Centers for Disease Control and Prevention (CDC) says most people who get COVID-19 will only have what is considered a mild illness and will be able to recover at home.